andyapo/APYTDLP/README.md

 1. Download the latest release from:
    **https://github.com/andyapo/APYTDLP/releases/download/v6.5-beta/APYTDLP65beta.cmd**
 2. Place the script into any directory
-3. Double click the file **APYTDLP65beta.cmd** or run it from Command Prompt
+3. Double click the file **APYTDLP65beta.cmd** or run it from Command Prompt.
+If Windows SmartScreen message appears, choose “More info” → “Run anyway”
-4. First run may take longer due to initialization and tool checks
+4. First run may take longer due to 3rd party tool checks and downloads

 ---